Updated 24 September 2020

 Please note that this guidance does not supersede any legal obligations relating to health and safety and it is important that you continue to comply with your existing obligations including those relating to individuals with protected characteristics.

-If you are an employer or you are currently in employment and you are concerned about working safely during Covid-19, the Advisory, Conciliation and Arbitration Service (ACAS) has produced a resource for employers and employees outlining your rights and responsibilities.
+If you are an employee of a service, please check your employer’s policies.
+If you are concerned about working safely during the pandemic, the Advisory, Conciliation and Arbitration Service (ACAS) has produced a resource for employers and employees outlining your rights and responsibilities.

 If believe that you are under pressure to return to in-person work unsafely, please contact our Policy and Advocacy Team via firstname.lastname@example.org.

 Keeping workers and clients safe during COVID-19 in close contact services